Chat Docs: A RAG Application with PeriFlow and LangChain

 • Storage service (S3): S3 stores the package of the documentation website.

-• Vector DB (OpenSearch): OpenSearch stores the embeddings of documents and retrieves most relevant documents by k-Nearest Neighbor (k-NN) search.
+• Vector DB (OpenSearch): OpenSearch stores the embeddings of documents and retrieves the most relevant documents by k-Nearest Neighbor (k-NN) search.

 • Chatbot server: This simple chatbot server provides the following two REST API endpoints.